alibaba/ice/.changeset/gentle-trains-cross.md

 '@ice/plugin-pha': major
 ---

-[fix] app-worker is not compiled when set a custom name
+fix: app-worker is not compiled when set a custom name